 41. As a result, Petitioner was injured and prejudiced in his good name, credit, and reputation and was brought into public scandal and disgrace, has been shunned by many persons with whom he previously had social or business relations, has suffered mental anguish and has been injured in his business relationships and office as Mayor of the City of OCALA and, now, the removed Chief of OCALA Fire Department.

 ARGUMENT IN SUPPORT OF PETITION FOR WRIT OF MANDAMUS

 Petitioner, MICHAEL W. SIMPSON was publicly humiliated and removed from the position with the OCALA FIRE DEPARTMENT in August 2010 without prior notice or warning.
-In fact, Petitioner was never provided with fundamental due process as no written notice was given for the August 2010 Council Meeting.
+The petitioner was never provided with fundamental due process as no written notice was given for the August 2010 Council Meeting.

-In order for a court to issue a writ of mandamus, a petitioner must show that he has a clear legal right to the performance of a clear, legal duty by a public officer and that he has no other legal remedies available to him.
+For a court to issue a writ of mandamus, a petitioner must show that he has a clear legal right to the performance of a specific legal duty by a public officer and that he has no other legal remedies available to him.
 See Hatten v.
-State, 561 So 2d 562, 563 (Fla.1990) Petitioner maintains that he has made allegations of factual circumstances and provided supporting documentation to allow this Honorable Court to enter a writ of mandamus.
-When a petitioner files a petition for mandamus, the Court has the initial task of assessing the legal sufficiency of the allegations. “ If the petition is facially sufficient, the court must issue an alternative writ, i.e. an order directed to the respondent to show cause why the requested relief should not be granted.”
+State, 561 So 2d 562, 563 (Fla.1990) The Petitioner maintains that he has made allegations of factual circumstances and provided supporting documentation to allow this Honorable Court to enter a writ of mandamus.
+When a petitioner files a petition for mandamus, the Court has the initial task of assessing the legal sufficiency of the allegations. “ If the petition is facially sufficient, the court must issue an alternative writ, i.e., an order directed to the respondent to show cause why the requested relief should not be granted.”
 Holcomb v.
 Department of Corrections, 609 So 2d 751 (1st DCA 1992).